tristanjuricek/knockoff/src/main/markdown/30-Implementation/10-Parsing/20-Span_Conversion.markdown

 ## HTML Matching ##

-If we find any kind of HTML/XML like element within the content, and it's not a single element, we try to find the ending element.
+If we find any kind of HTML/XML-like element within the content, and it's not a single element, we try to find the ending element.
 If that segment isn't well-formed, we just ignore the element.
+The matcher

+### `InlineHTMLMatcher`

+Any sequences of HTML in content are matched by the `InlineHTMLMatcher`.

-    // In knockoff2/HTMLMatcher.scala
+    // In knockoff2/InlineHTMLMatcher.scala
     package knockoff2

-    object InlineHTMLSplitter extends SpanMatcher with StringExtras {
+    object InlineHTMLMatcher extends SpanMatcher with StringExtras with ColoredLogger {

         val startElement = """<[ ]*([a-zA-Z:_]+)[ \t]*[^>]*?(/?+)>""".r